Deep River (North Carolina)

 Deep River is a tributary of the Cape Fear River, approximately 125 mi long, in north central North Carolina in the United States.
 Deep River is a translation of the Indian name sapponah, "deep river".

 Paddling is popular on the river.
 Deep River is flanked by the planned Deep River State Trail and several other parks and preservation areas including Carbonton Dam Park, House in the Horseshoe Historic Site, Deep River Park and Deep River Camelback Truss Bridge, Endor Iron Furnace, White Pines Nature Preserve, Lockville Dam, Canal and Powerhouse, and Mermaid Point.

-The Cape Fear shiner, a critically endangered minnow, inhabits the river.
+There river is habitat to two federally-endangered species, the Cape Fear shiner, a critically endangered minnow, and the Atlantic Pigtoe, an endangered mussel.

 Course

 Deep River rises in the Piedmont country in western Guilford County, east of Kernersville.
 It flows southeast past High Point and Randleman, forming the Randleman Lake.
 It passes northeast of Asheboro, then flows east to Franklinville then to Ramseur, then passing north of Sanford.
 The Rocky River enters the Deep River at the White Pines Nature Preserve.
 Deep River joins Haw River at Mermaid Point near Moncure to form the Cape Fear River.